EpicWebs/compass-test/README.md

 ```

 ####GRUNT MODULES####
 A list of modules being used by this install.
+This list is also in the same order as they are executed.

 **grunt-contrib-jshint**
 This module is being used for checking javascript files.